Researching the American Revolution

 Monmouth Battlefield

-The battles of Trenton, Princeton and Monmouth are very famous battles in New Jersey.
+The battles of Trenton, Princeton, and Monmouth are very famous in New Jersey.
 However, Revolutionary conflict in the state continued throughout the war.
-For some of this littlier known battles, see the following sources.
+For some of these little-known battles, see the following sources.
+Additionally, the British and Rebels waged many small New Jersey battles, such as Connecticut Farms and Springfield.
+Hundreds of skirmishes occurred in Bergen County and other areas bordering New York City.

 Secondary Sources